bcarun/madrascoder/tutorials/001-pragmatic-cucumber/11-implementing-update-resource.md

 ...
 ```

 If you look closely at the 'Given Step', the only difference is the 5th word 'create' and 'update'.
 We don't need to create 2 different step definition methods one for create and one for update, instead we can use the concept of 'Alternative Text' in Cucumber Expressions.
 In the Given annotation value, we have used `create/update` to represent alternate text.
-Hence the method will be executed for both `Given user wants to create employee with following details` & `Given user wants to update employee with following details`.
+Hence the method will be executed for both `Given user wants to create employee with following details` and `Given user wants to update employee with following details`.

 **Step definition with alternate text 'create/update'**